Valerie Whipps

 Valerie Esang Whipps (née Remengesau) is a Palauan stateswoman who has been First Lady of Palau since 21 January 2021.

 Career

 Whipps accompanied her husband on a state visit to Taiwan in March 2021.
 They met with President of Taiwan Tsai Ing-wen.

-Family
+Personal life

 She married future President Surangel Whipps Jr. in 1999.

 She is the daughter and sister of former presidents Thomas Remengesau Sr. and Tommy Remengesau Jr. respectively.